Monique2776/Discussions/docs/index.md

 # Logistics

+Parking: Check [this link](https://en.parkopedia.ca/parking/locations/90_elgin_street_ottawa_ontario_k1p_5e7_canada_f244msbc8ps/?country=ca&arriving=201902180900&leaving=201902181600) for availability of pay parking near 90 Elgin Street.
-Building access: Bring your work ID so you can be signed in as a visitor.
+Building access: Bring an ID for you to be signed in.

-## Lunch

-there a few places within walking distance of the auditorium
+Lunch will not be provided, but there are many options close by.
+Coffee will be provided during the breaks

+# Streaming and slides
+Session is not recorded or streamed.
+Slides will not be distributed.

 ## Annoucements

 To advertise your initiative, conference, etc. during the breaks, please add a slide [here](https://docs.google.com/presentation/d/1YCxLR5mS_Y0nTLxM-Ri_rZAuEs60fSdvfPDTxKqPY4A/edit#slide=id.p1)

-## Streaming and slides

-Session is not recorded or steamed.
-Slides will not be distributed.

-## Advertisements

-To advertise your initiative, conference, etc during the breaks, please add a slide here

-## Gender diversity data

-This conference featured 6 women and 4 men speaker / panelists.

-## Data and Privacy

-The audience will be a mix of public servants and NGO; follow the appropriate privacy & disclosure rules when preparing your presentation.

 [Francais](./about.md)